 March 11, 2019 | Abby Caviness

-In 1996, the Dana Alliance for Brain Initiatives (DABI) and the European Dana Alliance for the Brain (EDAB) founded Brain Awareness Week (BAW) to educate the public on the progress and benefits of brain research1.
-According to its website, BAW has evolved over the past 23 years into a “global initiative that has included the participation of more than 5,600 partners in 120 countries.
-During the 2018 campaign alone, more than 895 BAW events were held in 42 countries and 44 states.”
-That is 895 events dedicated just to celebrating the brain—how cool is that?
+In 1996, the Dana Alliance for Brain Initiatives and the European Dana Alliance for the Brain founded Brain Awareness Week (BAW).
+This holiday was created to educate the public on the progress and benefits of brain research1.
+According to its website, BAW has evolved over the past 23 years into global participation of more than 120 countries.
+During 2018, there were about 895 BAW events in 42 countries and 44 states.
+That is 895 events dedicated just to celebrating the brain and brain health.
+How cool is that?

-Taking a few minutes to educate yourself about how your brain functions can help you maintain your brain health.* If you think about it this way, learning more about your brain health is basically just your brain learning about how to protect itself—but thinking about it that way gets confusing fast, so we will move on.
+Taking a few minutes to educate yourself about how your brain functions can help you maintain your brain health. * If you think about it this way, learning more about your brain health is just your brain learning about how to protect itself.
+However, thinking about it that way gets confusing fast, so we will move on.

-Healthline2 provides us with a few fun facts about brains, some of which are just fun and interesting, while others help us to understand more about how our brain functions so we can take better care of it.
-Here are a few of them2:
+Healthline2 provides us with a few fun facts about brains, some of which are just fun and interesting.
+Others help us to understand more about how our brains function so we can take better care of it.
+Here are a few of them:2

 - The brain is 75 percent water, so even small amounts of dehydration can have negative effects on brain function.